Republicans present legalization bill

 For medial marijuana, she knows patients who have been prescribed marijuana and it benefits them, in a time that we are missing 2 million in revenue is it something to look at possibly.

-Is her willingness to co-sponsor a bill to remove a schedule 1 drug from controlled substance act a sign or things to come.
-She continues to support cannabis reform in public when asked and the only thing left for her to do is work with her Republican colleagues to present a bill for discussion.
+Is her willingness to co-sponsor a bill to remove a schedule 1 drug like Kratom from controlled substance act is a sign of things to come.
+She continues to support cannabis reform in public when asked and the only thing left for her to do is work with her Republican colleagues to present an adult use bill for discussion.
+In the 2021-22 legislation session she was the only Republican to co-sponsor the version of medical cannabis allowing home grows and smoking products.

 Get on the horn and bug your legislators (especially Republicans) about these two issues and others that you care about.
 Help put the act in activism by taking action today!